xDebug & PhpStorm (Docker)

 ⚙️ xDebug PHP Configuration

-is installed in your Docker image.
-Inside Dockerfile
+Ensure xdebug is installed in your Docker image.
+Inside Dockerfile:

 RUN pecl install xdebug && docker-php-ext-enable xdebug